What Are the Best Wooden Arrows?

 Before we jump into your options, let take a look at some of the reasons wooden arrows make the grade, and some of the reasons they can be a pain.
 We'll start with the "pros" first:

-- They're easy to select.
+- They're pretty easy to select.
 With carbon and aluminum and hybrid arrows, the selection process can be very confusing.
 You need draw weight, arrow length, tip weight, and so on.
 A lot of new archers get overwhelmed when selecting carbons and aluminums.
 Wooden arrows, on the other hand, are pretty simple: they're usually spined for bows between two certain weights.
 If you're shooting a 45-pound bow, you'll find a lot of wooden arrows made for bows between 40 and 60 pounds.
 This is perhaps my favorite part about wooden arrows, because selecting and tuning arrows can take a lot of work.